-• Direct access to the UMbRA database is restricted only to credentialed users within authorized law enforcement and quasi-law enforcement agencies, who have been trained in the use of Biometrica's tools by Biometrica trainers.
+- Direct access to the UMbRA database is restricted only to credentialed users within authorized law enforcement, quasi-law enforcement agencies and mission-aligned partners working in support of law enforcement who have been trained in the use of Biometrica's tools by Biometrica trainers. - Agencies must have internal review procedures in place to validate facial recognition matches before taking action on the basis of a matched ID.